List of Netherlands One Day International cricket records: Greatest win margins (by balls remaining)

 The greatest winning margin by balls remaining in ODIs was England's victory over Canada by 8 wickets with 277 balls remaining in the 1979 Cricket World Cup.
 The largest victory recorded by Netherlands, which is the joint-15th largest victory, is on the Round 7 of 2011–2013 ICC World Cricket League Championship against Canada when they won by 9 wickets with 236 balls remaining.

 Greatest win margins (by wickets)

 A total of 55 matches have ended with chasing team winning by 10 wickets with West Indies winning by such margins a record 10 times.
 Netherlands have won an ODI match by a margin of 9 wickets on 2 occasions.

 Highest successful run chases

 South Africa holds the record for the highest successful run chase which they achieved when they scored 438/9 in response to Australia's 434/9.
-Netherlands' highest innings total while chasing is 291/7 in a successful run chase against Zimbabwe at Deventer in June 2019.
+Netherlands' highest innings total while chasing is 374/9 in a successful run chase against West Indies at Harare in June 2023.
+The match was tied and went into a super over which the Netherlands won.
+This was the second highest successful run chase in ODI cricket ever.